-Pan cooked hanger steak (also known as butcher steak) with hot parsley pesto or chimichurri.
+Recipe for beef hanger steak or butcher steak with hot parsley pesto or chimichurri sauce.
 Hanger steak is one of the most flavorful cuts of beef, very tender and one of the cheapest too!
-Hanger steak is delicious simply pan seared or grilled on the BBQ, then simply served with this hot pesto or chimichurri.
+Hanger steak is delicious simply pan seared or grilled on the BBQ, then simply served with this hot pesto or chimichurri sauce.

-Hanger steak is perfect for BBQ, for stir fry recipes, to fill tacos or fajitas, it can be marinated or simply pan fried as I did here, very versatile.
+Hanger steak or butcher steak is one of the cheapest and most tender cut of beef.
+It is perfect for BBQ, for stir fry recipes, to fill tacos or fajitas, it can be marinated or simply pan fried as I did here, very versatile.

 For this recipe, I served 2 hanger steaks for 3 people, simply pan grilled, flavored with a homemade hot parsley pesto (serve with your favorite pesto or chimichurri) and Brussel sprouts.